 Several studies have shown that recovery on sites reclaimed with topsoil that was stripped, stockpiled and replaced (i.e., full disturbance construction) is slower than on sites where topsoil was left in place (i.e., minimal disturbance construction).
 On wellfields on grassland and sagebrush lands in Wyoming, negative impacts to soil (particularly soil organic matter, total nitrogen, mycorrhizal spores and microbial biomass carbon) were more pronounced after soil removal and stockpiling, and effects were more long lasting (greater than 7 years) than when topsoil was left in place and exposed to development activities (primarily heavy vehicle traffic) (Stahl et al., 2002).
-On OSE wellsites in northeastern Alberta, vegetation community recovery after 5 years was significantly different on full disturbance sites (topsoil was stripped, stockpiled less than 3 weeks in the winter and replaced) compared to minimum disturbance sites where topsoil was left in place (Jones et al., 2018); differences were more apparent in year 1 than in year 5.
-In another, longer term study of OSE wellsites in northeastern Alberta, vegetation recovery on minimum disturbance (topsoil left in place) and full disturbance (topsoil stripped, stockpiled for three to four weeks and replaced) wellsites remained different after 10 years (Frerichs et al., 2017).
-Recovery differences in
+On OSE wellsites in northeastern Alberta, vegetation community recovery after 5 years was significantly different on full disturbance sites (topsoil was stripped, stockpiled less than 3 weeks in the winter and replaced) compared to minimum disturbance sites where topsoil was left in place (Jones et al., 2018); differences were more apparent in year 1 than in year 517.
+In another, longer term study of OSE wellsites in northeastern Alberta, vegetation recovery on minimum disturbance (topsoil left in place) and full disturbance (topsoil stripped, stockpiled for three to four weeks and replaced) wellsites remained different after 10 years18 (Frerichs et al., 2017).
+Recovery differences in both studies were attributed to be damage to propagules (severing, wounding, fragmentation), dilution and burial of propagules, and altered expression of propagules through mixing the layers in the seed bank (Frerichs, 2017; Jones et al., 2018; Landhäusser et al., 2015; Osko and Glasgow, 2010; Wachowski et al., 2014).

-&lt;sup>18 Understory species composition differed significantly between treatments and vegetation on minimum disturbance sites was more similar to species compositions on 10 year old clear cuts.
-Aspen density and height were higher on low disturbance wellsites than full disturbance wellsites after 10 years, although total deciduous tree Behist Plans comparable on both sites types (Frerichs et #1.3] 2017).
+18 Understory species composition differed significantly between treatments and vegetation on minimum disturbance sites was more similar to species compositions on 10 year old clear cuts.
+Aspen density and height were higher on low disturbance wellsites than full disturbance wellsites after 10 years, although total deciduous tree behint was comparable on both sites types (Frerichs et 49.)
+2017).

-&lt;sup>17 Total vegetation cover and richness were similar after 5 years; however, the proportion of forest species, tree height and aspen regeneration was still much lower on full disturbance sites (Jones et al., 2018).
+17 Total vegetation cover and richness were similar after 5 years; however, the proportion of forest species, tree height and aspen regeneration was still much lower on full disturbance sites (Jones et al., 2018).